PeteCookson/Wicka/TESTING.md

 - iPad
 - iPad Pro

-The site has been tested throughout the build on these physical screens"
+The site has been tested throughout the build on these physical screens:
 - iPhone SE
 - iPhone XSmax
 - Macbook Pro Retina 13'